Accounting is the language of businessWarren Buffet

 - Investing in cash generated from any investment activities, think interest or bond payments etc.

 From a startup’s standpoint, especially software firms, two of the key metrics are EBITDA and gross margins.
 EBITDA or Earnings before income tax, depreciation and amortisation reflect operational earnings/income generated by a firm minus the expenses.
-When we mean before the 3 parts, we mean, we don’t include numbers from those to understand the operational performance of the business.

 - Income Tax: Most startups likely are not profitable earlier on and thereby income tax component is likely to be nothing.